About me as a co-worker

 With Slack, I’ll try to respond within 2 working hours.
 I have horrible ADD, so I silence notifications when I’m in a meeting or have blocked focus time.

-Communication nuances: I say things more confidently than I mean them.
+I say things more confidently than I mean them.
 My style is to say things confidently, but I have learned over time that it can send teams in the wrong direction.
 So, I have a paradigm I use:

 Strong No = I care, I will argue my position and strongly believe I am right.
 I worry that the other side is “wrong”.
 Be prepared to represent your position.